koonerts/algo/docs/algo-templates.md

     FOR i FROM 1 TO m DO
       FOR j FROM 1 TO n DO
         IF word1[i-1] equals word2[j-1] THEN
-          // No operation needed if characters match dp[i][j] = dp[i-1][j-1]
+          // No operation needed IF characters match dp[i][j] = dp[i-1][j-1]
         ELSE
           // Minimum of insert, delete, or replace